2025–26 MC El Bayadh season

-The 2025–26 season, is MC El Bayadh's 4th consecutive season in the top flight of Algerian football.
-In addition to the domestic league, MC El Bayadh are participating in this season's editions of the Algerian Cup.
+The 2025–26 season, was MC El Bayadh's 4th consecutive season in the top flight of Algerian football.
+In addition to the domestic league, MC El Bayadh participated in that season's editions of the Algerian Cup.
 The Algerian Professional Football League (LFP) officially released the calendar for the 2025–26 Ligue 1 Mobilis season on July 10, 2025.
-The Ligue 1 will kick off on Thursday, August 21, 2025, and conclude with the 30th and final matchday on May 16, 2026.
-As in recent years, league matches will be held every Thursday, Friday, and Saturday, offering better scheduling balance and improved logistical conditions for clubs and broadcasters.

 Squad list

-Players and squad numbers last updated on 31 August 2025.
+Players and squad numbers last updated on 31 January 2026.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.